Developers and dreamers have been working to make virtual reality exactly that – a reality.

 The numbers don’t exactly tell the story of a hot new consumer tech debut.

 By the end of 2016, less than 750,000 Playstation VR units were sold, even though various research groups had originally predicted 2.6 million units earlier in the year.

 By comparison, Apple sold 3.3 million iPhones during the 6 months they were available in 2007 (the phone’s debut year).
 In 2008, sales rose to 11.4 million.

 Clearly, the demand for VR products hasn’t been as high as initially anticipated – largely in part due to the expensive pricing.

-Even though companies like Facebook-owned Oculus Rift have begun slashing prices for that exact reason (the Rift is down by 25% from $800 to $600 as of March 2017), it’s easy to see how the public still might not want to take the $600 plunge.
+Even though companies like Facebook-owned Oculus Rift slashing prices for that exact reason (the Rift is down by 25% from $800 to $600 as of March 2017), it’s easy to see how the public still might not want to take the $600 plunge.

 However, mixed reality companies of various sizes, funding, and with unique mission statements continue to open up shop; all clearly concurring with Facebook’s $2 billion dollar bet on Oculus Rift.

 As the market matures and competing companies gain attention from the masses, certain countries are pulling ahead.

 Regardless of 2016’s less than anticipated sales for Playstation VR, Oculus Rift, and other tech-giant-sponsored VR endeavors, China’s market is picking up the pace.

 In December 2016, Xiaomi, a Chinese electronics company headquartered in Beijing and famous for providing quality hardware at affordable prices, launched the Mi VR.